xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-014.md

 });
 ```

-当导出为 SVG 时，不能直接将 `z-index` 映射到元素属性，原因是 SVG 是按元素出现在文档中的顺序渲染的，详见：[How to use z-index in svg elements?]
+When exporting to SVG, `z-index` cannot be directly mapped to element properties because SVG is rendered based on the order in which elements appear in the document, see: [How to use z-index in svg elements?]

 > In SVG, z-index is defined by the order the element appears in the document.

-因此在导出时我们需要进行额外的排序工作，对 `SerializedNode` 的排序实现几乎和 `Shape` 相同，这里就不再展示了：
+Therefore, we need to perform additional sorting work when exporting, and the sorting implementation for `SerializedNode` is almost the same as for `Shape`, which is not shown here:

 ```ts
 export function toSVGElement(node: SerializedNode, doc?: Document) {